jpd002/Play-/README.md

 # Play! #
-Play! is a PlayStation 2 emulator for Windows, macOS, UNIX, Android & iOS platforms.
+Play! is a PlayStation2 emulator for Windows, macOS, UNIX, Android, iOS & web browser platforms.

 Compatibility information is available on the official [Compatibility Tracker](https://github.com/jpd002/Play-Compatibility).
 If a specific game doesn't work with the emulator, please create a new issue there.

 For more information, please visit [purei.org](https://purei.org).

+You can try the experimental web browser version here: [playjs.purei.org](https://playjs.purei.org).

-For general discussion you're welcome to join our Discord: https://discord.gg/HygQnQP.
+For general discussion, you're welcome to join our Discord: https://discord.gg/HygQnQP.

 ## Running on iOS ##